 Enrollment and Credit Load

-All participants on programs in the U.S. and abroad are automatically enrolled for a single “Study Abroad Course” for your program’s term.
-This acts as a placeholder and allows you to maintain continuous enrollment at UW-Madison.
-The placeholder will appear on your student record in a few different ways, depending on the type of program, but serves the same purpose regardless of the course number.
+The placeholder appears on your student record in a few different ways, depending on the type of program, but serves the same purpose regardless of the course number.
 You’ll see one of the following placeholder courses on your record:

 AdminUse 100 Study Abroad